Connect with others who understand.

 Sleep Aids

-Prescription sleeping pills can also be used to treat insomnia, but doctors generally advise using them for a few weeks, at most.
+Prescription sleeping pills can also be used to treat insomnia, but doctors generally advise using them for no longer than a few weeks.
 Some medications are safe for long-term use.
-These include:
+Talk to your healthcare provider before trying over-the-counter sleep aids.

 Find Your Support System

-MyNarcolepsyTeam is a social network for people with narcolepsy and their loved ones.
-Members from all walks of life meet on the platform to share their experiences and offer much-needed support and encouragement.
+MyNarcolepsyTeam is the social network for people with narcolepsy and their loved ones.
+Here, more than 11,700 members from all walks of life meet on the platform to share their experiences and offer much-needed support and encouragement.

-Have you experienced insomnia with your narcolepsy?
-Let us know in the comments below, or join MyNarcolepsyTeam today and share your story on your Activities page.
+Have you experienced insomnia with narcolepsy?
+Share your story in the comments below, or join MyNarcolepsyTeam today and start a conversation by posting on your Activities page.

 A MyNarcolepsyTeam Member